davidlachs/Wireshark-Network-Investigation/wireshark-ck-connection/README.md

 - This was a controlled analysis of normal traffic from one device, not an investigation of malicious activity.
 - DNS/TCP analysis and TLS-decryption analysis were performed in separate controlled captures.
-- NAT behavior was inferred from the capture point and network design; I did not capture packets on both sides of the gateway.
 - Cloud-hosted websites can use redirects and multiple edge addresses, so the IP addresses observed here should be treated as capture-specific rather than permanent.
 - I intentionally did not publish the raw PCAP or TLS key log because packet captures and session secrets can contain sensitive information.